eriksvoboda/kickstarter-analysis/README.md

 - What can you conclude about the Outcomes based on Goals?

+Based on the data we can conclude that Plays are more successful when the goal is below $5,000.
+The optimal range is less than $1,000, but can be exteneded to include a range up to $4,999.
+Since the percent of successful campaigns is very close.

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?